The Ultimate Guide To Insulating External Walls

 Furthermore, if you have a solid wall with no insulation, this will be prone to water ingress, so applying a waterproofing treatment to prevent water from soaking into the interior wall is crucial for the thermal performance of a solid wall.
 Applying EWI to a solid wall is an ideal alternative to cavity wall insulation as this is not feasible for a solid wall.
 It is important however to ensure the EWI that is applied is fully waterproof.

 If you have a cavity wall with no insulation, due to the way this is designed to allow any water ingress to drain down the wall, you will see the least thermal benefit from applying a waterproofing treatment.
 This does not mean you will not have any increase in thermal performance however, as any external wall that is saturated with moisture will allow heat to be lost at a quicker rate than dry walls.
 Furthermore, when this moisture runs down the cavity wall, it can lead to salt efflorescence, which can cause paint failure and leave white powdery marks on external brickwork.
 Over-time, this salt can result in sulphate attack that can weaken mortar joints.
-For this reason and many others, it is often recommended to waterproof exterior walls, as aside from the insulating benefits you prevent a number of others issues than moisture causes.
+For this reason and many others, it is often recommended to waterproof exterior walls, as aside from the insulating benefits you prevent a number of other issues than moisture causes.

 Efflorescence